Best Carhartt Jackets - Fit, Warm Ratings, and Care Guide With Sizing Charts

 It’s a common concern for those buying Carhartt work clothes that their jackets are stiff.
 This is normal for duck fabric.
 As such, breaking in the jacket is important so it can soften up.
 If you want the jacket to feel softer right away, washed duck shell is a great option.
 Otherwise, wear your Carhartt jacket constantly to hasten the break-in stage.
 We don’t recommend hacks like soaking the garment in vinegar because this practice may void the warranty.
 Any damage caused by misuse may not be covered by the product guarantee.

-Jacket Materials: Variations in Shells and Lining
+Materials: Variations in Shells and Lining

-There are two considerations to keep in mind when it comes to the jacket’s material: the shell and the lining.
-Before we get into these two categories, let’s first discuss jacket descriptions to help you figure out the jargon.
+There are two considerations to keep in mind when it comes to the material: the shell and the lining.
+Before we get into these two categories, let’s first discuss descriptions to help you figure out the jargon.

 1. Ounces/Grams: The fabric’s weight per yard.
 Heavier fabric is warmer in most cases.